JonathanBowker/AI-model-cards-template/README.md

 	– Ethical Considerations
 	– Caveats and Recommendations

-# Model Details
+# 1. Model Details
+This section of the model card should answer basic questions regarding the model version, type and other details.

-### Person or organization developing model
+### Person or organisation developing model
-What person or organization developed the model?
+What person or organisation developed the model?
 This can be used by all stakeholders to infer details pertaining to model development and potential conflicts of interest.

 ### Model date
 When was the model developed?
 This is useful for all stakeholders to become further informed on what techniques and data sources were likely to be available during model development.